janbridley/janbridley/README.md

 ### janbridley/svg3d

-A modern refactor of an older package used to generate vector art from systems of convex polyhedra.
-This can be used for high-quality visualizations of single geometries as well as simulations of faceted nanoparticles.
+A modern refactor of an older package used to generate vector art from systems of convex polyhedra, updated to better fit the scope of simulation science.
+This can be used for high-quality visualizations of single geometries as well as compact renderings of faceted nanoparticles.

 <!--- TODO: Twisted pentagonal prisms building into icosahedron: 5akis pentagonal antiprism --->